Is embroidery hard?

 I totally agree with this statement.
 It’s not like putting a dish in a microwave for 2 minutes, and then you are done.
 Embroidery requires some critical thinking and decision making.
 But, knowing what decisions to make takes time and experience.

-So, is embroidery hard?
+So, is machine embroidery hard?

 “Embroidery is hard on the wallet…especially when you’re first learning and wasting things due to mistakes”